 - Diabetes.
 People with diabetes are at higher risk of nerve compression.

 - Overuse.
-Jobs or hobbies that require repetitive hand, wrist or shoulder movements, such as assembly line work, increase the likelihood of a pinched nerve.
+Jobs or hobbies that require repetitive hand, wrist or shoulder movements increase the risk of a pinched nerve.
+This includes assembly line work.

 - Obesity.
 Excess weight can add pressure to nerves.